aliceaginskaite/Commodity-momentum/README.md

-Commodity Cross-Sectional Momentum — Full Validation Backtest
+## Commodity Cross-Sectional Momentum - Strategy Backtesting

 The objective of this project is not to discover a profitable commodity momentum strategy.
 The objective is to demonstrate a complete quantitative research workflow: data quality controls, bias detection, realistic execution modelling, robustness testing, risk analysis, and strategy validation.
 The commodity momentum strategy serves only as a case study for that process.